MicrosoftDocs/azure-dev-docs/articles/java/get-started/code.md

 :::image type="content" source="media/visual-studio-code-deploy.jpg" alt-text="Screenshot of Visual Studio Code that shows a Java file and the Output window." lightbox="media/visual-studio-code-deploy.jpg":::

 VS Code supports and streamlines Java development workflows through a broad range of [Java extensions for Visual Studio Code](https://code.visualstudio.com/docs/java/extensions).
 There are several hundred extensions for Java alone, which you can search for from within the IDE itself.
 We packaged key extensions for fundamental Java development into the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
 This extension pack includes extensions for project management, Maven integration, code editing, code completion, code navigation, refactoring, linting, formatting, debugging, running and debugging JUnit/TestNG test cases, and more.
-There's also a [Spring Boot Extension Pack](https://marketplace.visualstudio.com/items?itemName=vmware.vscode-boot-dev-pack) for developing and deploying Spring Boot applications - including Spring Initializr support for integration with Azure Spring Apps, a fully managed service for running Spring Boot applications on Azure.
+There's also a [Spring Boot Extension Pack](https://marketplace.visualstudio.com/items?itemName=vmware.vscode-boot-dev-pack) for developing and deploying Spring Boot applications - including Spring Initializr support.

 The [Azure Tools Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack), built by Azure engineering teams, provides a rich set of extensions for discovering and interacting with all the Azure cloud services that help power your Java applications.
 You can use all the extensions from within VS Code as you're writing, debugging, and testing your Java app.
 When you're ready to deploy your app, the Azure Tools Extension Pack supports one-click deployment to the various compute services that Azure provides for running Java applications.